nomeata/screen-message/README.md

 screen-message
 ==============

-If you just want to disply a word or a short, possilby multi-line, text as large and as quickly as possible on your screen, then `screen-message` is the right too for you.
+If you just want to display a word or a short, possibly multi-line, text as large and as quickly as possible on your screen, then `screen-message` is the right too for you.
 It has been used already twice at a Debian conference for the Mugshots.